-Transportation Secretary says government shutdown adds stress on air traffic controllers
+Transportation secretary says government shutdown adds stress on air traffic controllers

 “We need to bring this shutdown to a close, so that the Federal Aviation Administration and the committed aviation safety professionals can put this distraction behind us, and completely focus on their vital work,” Daniels said.

 Duffy said there has already been a small uptick in controllers calling out sick in a few places.
-If that gets worse as the shutdown drags on, the FAA could be forced to reduce the number of takeoffs and landings, which would create delays and possibly cancellations.
+Anytime that gets worse and creates a shortage of controllers, the FAA reduces the number of takeoffs and landings to ensure controllers aren’t overwhelmed and the system remains safe.
+But that creates delays and possibly cancellations.
+Near the end of the 35-day shutdown during the first Trump administration, there were widespread flight delays because of shortages of controllers.

+By Monday evening, the FAA was reporting that staffing shortages were creating delays in the Burbank, Newark and Denver airports.
+The worst problems were in Burbank, where California Gov. Gavin Newsom said no controllers were on duty during the evening, leading to average delays of two-and-a-half hours at that airport.

 The Essential Air Service program that subsidizes airline service to small communities across the country will also quickly run out of money.
 Duffy said that program enjoys strong bipartisan support and provides an important lifeline to many small communities.
 It is especially important in Alaska, where flying is the only way to travel between many communities.